 - Physiological interferents (hemolysis, icterus and lipemia) cause changes in the reported concentrations of some analytes.
-The sample indices are printed on the bottom of each printout to inform the operator about the levels of interferents present in each sample. - The Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer suppresses any results that are affected by >10% interference from hemolysis, lipemia or icterus.
+The sample indices are printed on the bottom of each printout to inform the operator about the levels of interferents present in each sample. - The Piccolo Xpress® chemistry analyzer suppresses any results that are affected by >10% interference from hemolysis, lipemia or icterus.
 "HEM", "LIP", or "ICT" respectively, is printed on the printout in place of the result. - Extremely elevated amylase levels (>9,000 U/L) will have a significant effect, >10% increase, on the chloride result.
-The concentration of amylase is not evaluated by the Piccolo system for each specimen. - The potassium assay in the Piccolo system is a coupled pyruvate kinase (PK) / lactate dehydrogenase (LDH) assay.
+The concentration of amylase is not evaluated by the Piccolo system for each specimen. - For the CRP method, the levels of endogenous substances that trip the HEM, LIP, or ICT suppressions are 750 mg/dL for hemoglobin, 750 mg/dL for lipemia, and 35 mg/dL for bilirubin. - The potassium assay in the Piccolo system is a coupled pyruvate kinase (PK) / lactate dehydrogenase (LDH) assay.
 Therefore, in cases of extreme muscle trauma or highly elevated levels of creatine kinase (CK), the Piccolo may recover a falsely elevated potassium (K+) value.
 In such cases, unexpected high potassium recoveries need to be confirmed utilizing a different methodology. - For maximum levels of endogenous substances contact Abaxis Technical Support.